openhab/openhab-alexa/USAGE.md

 Here are some example voice commands:

- * "Alexa. turn on Kitchen Lights"
+ * "Alexa. turn on Kitchen Light"
- * "Alexa, turn off Kitchen Lights"
+ * "Alexa, turn off Kitchen Light"
- * "Alexa, turn on Bedroom Lights"
+ * "Alexa, turn on Bedroom Light"
- * "Alexa, turn on Bedroom Lights"
+ * "Alexa, turn on Bedroom Light"
  * "Alexa, dim Kitchen Lights to 30 percent"

-### Additional comments
+### Additional Comments

 <!--- you have better suggestions for the Headline? --->